 If Serial Programming mode has been selected, as described above, then programming of PAE and PAF values can be achieved by using a combination of the LD, SEN, WCLK and SI input pins.
 Programming PAE and PAF proceeds as follows: when LD and SEN are set LOW, data on the SI input are written, one bit for each WCLK rising edge, starting with the Empty Offset LSB and ending with the Full Offset MSB.
-A total of 32 bits for the IDT72V36100 and 34 bits for the IDT72V36110.
+A total of 20 bits for the IDT72V3640, 22 bits for the IDT72V3650, 24 bits for the IDT72V3660, 26 bits for the IDT72V3670, 28 bits for the IDT72V3680 and 30 bits for the IDT72V3690.
 See Figure 15, Serial Loading of Programmable Flag Registers, for the timing diagram for this mode.

-Using the serial method, individual registers cannot be programmed selectively. $\overrightarrow{PAE}$ and $\overrightarrow{PAF}$ can show a valid status only after the complete set of bits (for all offset registers) has been entered.
+Using the serial method, individual registers cannot be programmed selectively. \overrightarrow{PAE} and \overrightarrow{PAF} can show a valid status only after the complete set of bits (for all offset registers) has been entered.
 The registers can be reprogrammed as long as the complete set of new offset bits is entered.
-When $\overrightarrow{LD}$ is LOW and $\overrightarrow{SEN}$ is HIGH, no serial write to the registers can occur.
+When \overrightarrow{LD} is LOW and \overrightarrow{SEN} is HIGH, no serial write to the registers can occur.

 Write operations to the FIFO are allowed before and during the serial programming sequence.
 In this case, the programming of all offset bits does not have to occur at once.
-A select number of bits can be written to the SI input and then, by bringing LD and SEN HIGH, data can be written to FIFO memory via Dn by toggling WEN.
-When WEN is brought HIGH with LD and SEN restored to a LOW, the next offset bit in sequence is written to the registers via SI.
-If an interruption of serial programming is desired, it is sufficient either to set LD LOW and deactivate SEN or to set SEN LOW and deactivate LD.
-Once LD and SEN are both restored to a LOW level, serial offset programming continues.
+A select number of bits can be written to the SI input and then, by bringing \overline{LD} and \overline{SEN} HIGH, data can be written to FIFO memory via Dn by toggling \overline{WEN} .
+When \overline{WEN} is brought HIGH with \overline{LD} and \overline{SEN} restored to a LOW, the next offset bit in sequence is written to the registers via SI.
+If an interruption of serial programming is desired, it is sufficient either to set \overline{LD} LOW and deactivate \overline{SEN} or to set \overline{SEN} LOW and deactivate \overline{LD} .
+Once \overline{LD} and \overline{SEN} are both restored to a LOW level, serial offset programming continues.

 From the time serial programming has begun, neither programmable flag will be valid until the full set of bits required to fill all the offset registers has been written.
-Measuring from the rising WCLK edge that achieves the above criteria; PAF will be valid after two more rising WCLK edges plus tPAF, PAE will be valid after the next two rising RCLK edges plus tPAE plus tsKEW2.
+Measuring from the rising WCLK edge that achieves the above criteria; PAF will be valid after two more rising WCLK edges plus tPAF, PAE will be valid after the next two rising RCLK edges plus tSKEW2.